meribold/git-snap/readme.md

 The version of a file that gets committed is always the one in your working tree.
 Which files are included depends on the working tree, the index, and the tip of the snapshots
 branch: files that exist in the working tree and in the index or tip of the snapshots branch go into the snapshot commit.
-In particular:

 *   If the file doesn't exist in the working tree, it doesn't go into the snapshot commit.
-    Otherwise,
+    Otherwise:
-*   if the file is staged, it goes into the snapshot commit.
-Otherwise,
+    *   If the file is staged, it goes into the snapshot commit.
-*   if the file exists in the tip of the snapshots branch, it goes into the snapshots commit.
-Otherwise the file doesn't go into the snapshot commit.
+    *   If the file exists in the tip of the snapshots branch, it goes into the snapshots commit.
+    *   Otherwise the file doesn't go into the snapshot commit.

 Each row in the following table specifies whether a file exists in any of four trees: the working tree, the index, `HEAD`, and the tip of the snapshots branch.
 The last column